 Petrol prices sourced from PakWheels archive.
 HSD diesel archive values not published before May 2026 in our source, see the complete petrol history.

 "Diesel in Pakistan is no longer the cheap fuel of the working class.
-After two years of GST harmonisation and PDL parity, today petrol diesel price in Pakistan moves as a single number.", Sector analyst
+After two years of GST harmonisation and PDL parity, diesel now trades a few rupees above petrol, the reverse of the old order.", Sector analyst

 Why has diesel caught up?